Trupti-2410/skills/youtube/youtubechannel.md

 ![money](https://user-images.githubusercontent.com/63445264/82326462-7d394380-99fa-11ea-888e-040212cbe3c8.jpg)

+ ## STEP 2: UPLOAD VIDEOS

- USECASE 3: HOW TO UPLOAD VIDEOS ON YOUR NEW YOUTUBE CHANNEL.
+ USECASE 1: HOW TO UPLOAD VIDEOS ON YOUR NEW YOUTUBE CHANNEL.

+TEST CASE 1:

                After creating your channel next we have to upload videos.
 So, if you are on same page, at the right hand corner                        there will be upload icon click on that.

 ![upload](https://user-images.githubusercontent.com/63445264/82326901-2c761a80-99fb-11ea-8760-824c0da88a14.png)

-## Follow the steps

-a) Go to any browser and open youtbe page. sign in to your account

-b)click on the upload option and you will get window showing upload videos. from the list of your videos select the video which you want to upload on the channel. once you select the file it will start uploading.
+              STEP 1: Click on the upload option and you will get window showing upload videos.

+              STEP 2: From the list of your videos select the video which you want to upload on the channel. once you select the file it                       will start uploading.

-c)while video is being uploading on channel you have to fill the basic information like video title and video descripton.
+              STEP 3: While video is being uploading on channel you have to fill the basic information like video title and video                             descripton.

-now, it is important  that how to give the video a nice title. which also attracts the viewers and also help for subscription. to rank your video it is important that you give the basic description about the video. ie. what you include in your video and what content is the content of your video. if you want your video to rank up or it shoud appear in the search list it is necessary to give **tags** to your videos. eg. you have to give description in just two three words like **"#how to upload video, #video ko sahi tarikese kese upload karien"**. after all your basic information is filled now you will have to for the selection of thumbnail of your video. see that the thumnail is attractive because the viewers will first look for the thumbnail and after that your video. so the thumbnail should quite attractive and it should give atleast baic idea of your video. now in advanced settings, you have catergorise your video. basically categorise means what the video is about if it is about music then sekect the music category or if it is about science and technology select the same. make sure your video is public so that people can browse over it. after switching to public the very last step is **publish**.
+                      It is important  that how to give the video a nice title. which also attracts the viewers and also help for                             subscription.
+                      To rank your video it is important that you give the basic description about the video. ie. What you include in                         your video and what content is the content of your video.

+              STEP 4: If you want your video to rank up or it shoud appear in the search list it is necessary to give **TAGS** to your                         videos. eg. you have to give description in just two three words like **"#how to upload video, #video ko sahi                           tarikese kese upload karien"**.

+              STEP 5: After all your basic information is filled now you will have to for the selection of thumbnail of your video.
+See                       that the thumnail is attractive because the viewers will first look for the thumbnail and after that your video.
+So the thumbnail should quite attractive and it should give atleast baSic idea of your video.

+              STEP 6:  You have catergorise your video. basically categorise means what the video is about if it is about music then                            select the music category or if it is about science and technology select the same.

+              STEP 7: Make sure your video is public so that people can browse over it.
+After switching to public the very last step is                       **PUBLISH**.

-d)by clicking on **publish** button your video will be uploaded to your youtube channel.
+              STEP 8: By clicking on **PUBLISH** button your video will be uploaded to your youtube channel.

-## HOW TO MAKE PLAYLISTS O YOUTUBE CHANNEL
+## STEP 3: HOW TO MAKE PLAYLISTS O YOUTUBE CHANNEL

 Basically, playlist is about categorising your videos. if you are making videos on same topic for more than twice times you can keep all them in same place by making a **playlist**.